The Executive Function Trifects: Maxims, Artifices, and Planning Your Pursuits

 Take baby steps.
 You only need to overcome the inertia of not doing something, and then the momentum will move you forward.

-Pressure off: Promise yourself that you do not have to get anything accomplished, show up.
+Pressure off: Promise yourself that you do not have to get anything completed with skill, show up.

 The Make it a Game Method